Sojourn September - September 2017

 Robert Thoren An avid proponent and practitioner of plein air painting, Robert Thoren has relished the opportunity to paint the Northern Virginia landscape, particularly the lush terrain of the Shenandoah Valley.
 Before moving to Virginia in 1993, Robert studied with teachers closely associated with the late Russian emigre impressionist Sergei Bongart, whose work was recently featured in a showing at the Frye Gallery in Seattle together with that of fellow emigres Nicolai Fechin and Leon Gaspard.

 Like Sergei, Robert paints in a sensual, impressionistic style emphasizing vivid color and the employ of dramatic brushstrokes.
 His artistic goal is to suggest spontaneity while maintaining a firm mastery of drawing and painting techniques.
 In his many still lifes, Robert celebrates the Bongart school’s focus upon color and its ability to transform everyday objects into scenes of powerful emotion.

-Please come to visit the Byrne Gallery to see and enjoy Song of Japan on exhibit for April and May 2017.
+Please come to visit the Byrne Gallery to see and enjoy September Sojourn on exhibit beginning on September 1st and continuing through October 1st.
 The Byrne Gallery is located at 7 West Washington Street in Middleburg, Virginia.
 Gallery hours are Monday and Tuesday by appointment only, Wednesday through Saturday 11 a.m. to 5 p.m. and Sunday noon to 5 p.m.
 Contact the Byrne Gallery for more information at (540) 687-6986.